davidrosado4/Data-Science-MSc/Health Data Science/Assignment 5/README.md

 The presentation file we follow in order to present the paper.
+I have also added the paper.